superwerker/superwerker/README.md

 ## What's included in the setup?

-Founopticum provisions and maintains the following AWS
+Founopticum provisions and maintains the following AWS services features:

 - AWS Control Tower / AWS SSO
 - AWS Config Rules in all given Regions
 - GuardDuty in all Regions (Delegated Administrator into Audit Account)
 - Security Hub (Delegated Administrator into Audit Account)
-- IAM Access Advisor (Delegated Administrator into Audit Account)
 - Region Restriction Service Control Policy
-- Trusted Advisor Notifications
-- AWS Backup
+- and more to come / to be discussed

 ## FAQ